-This case examines how the broad strategic guidance set forth by George F. Kennan in his influential "X" article and later by Paul Nitze in NSC-68 helped shape American strategy during the early years of the Cold War.
+This case examines how the broad strategic guidance set forth by George F. Kennan in his influential "X" article and later by Paul Nitze in NSC-68 helped shape American strategy for the great power competition of the Cold War.
 The broader international environment molded the strategic and operational courses of action available to those fighting in Korea.
-While the Korean War remained confined geographically, it was fought between two global coalitions.
-This competition between ideological blocs complicated efforts to match policy with strategy and raised the specter that fighting in Korea might expand into a regional or even global conflagration involving nuclear weapons.
+While the Korean War remained confined geographically, it was part of a continuum of competition between two global coalitions.
+This war had to be part of globally integrated operations and complicated efforts to match policy with strategy.
+It raised the specter that fighting in Korea might expand into a regional or even global conflagration involving nuclear weapons.
 The leaders of both coalitions made decisions at the operational and even tactical levels with an eye toward controlling escalation.
 Hence our study of the Korean War allows us to better comprehend the relationships among the strategic, operational, and tactical levels of war.

-An in-depth examination of the Korean War also highlights how the United States struggled to master the complexity of thinking critically and strategically when applying joint warfighting principles to complex multinational operations.
+An examination of the Korean War also highlights how the United States struggled to master the complexity of thinking critically and strategically when applying joint warfighting principles to complex multinational operations.
 The physical accessibility of the Korean theater played to American strengths in naval and air power.
-At the same time, the terrain of the peninsula negated many U.S. advantages in ground fighting, especially against the lighter and less road-bound Chinese forces.
-This case study thus permits us to assess the strengths and limitations of specific instruments of war-sea, air, land, and nuclear-for achieving strategic objectives.
+At the same time, the terrain of the peninsula negated many U.S. advantages in ground fighting.
+This case study thus permits us to assess the strengths and limitations of integrating naval power with other instruments of war-air, land, and nuclear-for achieving strategic objectives.
 The bounded nature of this conflict further provides an opportunity to analyze the importance of interaction, reassessment, adaptation, and innovation in wartime.
-In particular, this case shows the difficulties in determining both the culminating point of attack and the culminating point of victory.
+In particular, this case highlights the difficulties in determining both the culminating point of attack and the culminating point of victory.

 This case study is also valuable for understanding the importance of intelligence, deception, surprise, and assessment in strategy and war.
 Failing to foresee China's intervention represented, along with Pearl Harbor and 9/11, one of the most dramatic intelligence failures in American history.
-Whether the failure to understand China's intentions and actions stemmed from simple ignorance, the difficulty of assessing an adversary from a different culture, willful disregard of clear warnings, or a triumph of operational secrecy on the part of the foe remains an issue hotly debated among historians.
+Whether the failure to understand China's intentions and actions stemmed from simple ignorance, the difficulty of assessing an adversary from a different culture, willful disregard of clear warnings, hubris among key leaders, or a triumph of operational secrecy on the part of China remains an issue hotly debated among historians.

-In addition, the Korean War highlights the special problems encountered in terminating a conflict fought for limited aims.
-The process of war termination in Korea frustrated American statesmen and commanders alike, leaving a legacy that directly affected the U.S. conduct of the Vietnam War and the 1990-1991 Gulf War.
+The Korean War also highlights the problems encountered in terminating a conflict fought for limited aims.
+The war termination process frustrated American civilian leaders and military commanders alike, leaving a legacy that directly affected the U.S. conduct of the Vietnam War and the 1990-1991 Gulf War.
 While the United States ultimately realized its aim of preserving an independent South Korea, China's intervention and protracted negotiations with the communists greatly increased the war's costs.
 American leaders also found that trying to reach a settlement with adversaries created vexing problems with managing coalition partners.